DavidRichardson02/C-String-Utilities-Library/README.md

 # C-String Utilities Library

 ## Overview
-The C-String Utilities Library provides a comprehensive suite of utilities for string manipulation and analysis, as well as auxiliary functions for various computational tasks.
-This library is designed to aid in data parsing, preprocessing, and various computational tasks that involve strings and memory operations.
+The C-String Utilities Library provides a comprehensive suite of utilities for string manipulation and analysis, as well as auxiliary functions and definitions for performing various computational tasks
+This library is designed to aid in data parsing, preprocessing, and various computational tasks that involve strings and/or memory operations.
+The library is focused on providing functions for handling C-style strings, namely: char, char*, char*[], and char**.

 ## Table of Contents
 - [Files](#files)